DeonteVanterpool/nolatabs-chrome-extension/documentation/command-pallete-documentation.md

 ## commit
 Creates a new commit / localsave on your computer.
-Brings up selection pane to decide which tabs to add
 aliases: localsave (main)

 ## cd